List of content you will read in this article:

 Difference between CloudLinux and CentOS(CloudLinux VS CentOS)

-Both CentOS and CloudLinux are Linux distributions, but CloudLinux is often used as a replacement for CentOS operating system.
+CentOS and CloudLinux are Linux distributions, but CloudLinux is often used as a replacement for CentOS operating system.
 CentOS is still an extremely reliable choice for web hosting solutions, but CloudLinux’s specific features make the administration part smoother.

 As mentioned earlier, it separates customers into tenants on a shared server.
 This secures the server from experiencing slower speeds due to the activities of other customers.